 - How does economic development affect the industry?

 - What is the industry’s financial position and performance?

-- What is the role of innovation and technological change?
+- What role does innovation and technological change play?

 - How is the industry affected by government regulations?

 - What is the target market and to whom are you trying to sell?

 - How can you segment your target market?

 - What are the trends in your target market?